Maren Morris: 2002–2015: Career beginnings in Texas, move to Nashville, and songwriting

-Move to Nashville and songwriting

 Kacey Musgraves, whom Morris had met on the Texas music scene and lived in Nashville, encouraged Morris to also move to Nashville.
 After saving a few thousand dollars, in 2013, at 22 years old, Morris packed a U-Haul trailer and moved to Nashville.
 Morris spent her first year in Nashville networking and meeting other writers.
 She was introduced to Carla Wallace, co-owner of Big Yellow Dog Music, a music publisher.
 Impressed by her songwriting, Wallace signed her to a four-year songwriting contract with the company.
 She began co-writing material with other songwriters, and her material was soon recorded by several country artists.
 Tim McGraw recorded "Last Turn Home" for his 2014 album Sundown Heaven Town.
 During a writing session for the song, she met future husband Ryan Hurd.
 "Second Wind" was recorded by Kelly Clarkson for her 2015 album Piece by Piece.
 Some of her material was more personal, and Morris was encouraged by Wallace to start recording music herself.
 After listening to the demo recording of "My Church", which she wrote in March 2015, Morris realized she wanted to sing the song herself.
 It was also around this time that she met record producer Busbee, who produced the song.